kulichkoff/criptaggio/README.md

 # Criptaggio

-This is a true Angular2 example of using Strategy Pattern.
+This is a true Angular2 example of using Strategy Pattern